Child Health Information

 Medicines & Accidents

 If your child has been prescribed a medicine by their doctor and a dose is required during the school day, you will need to complete a medical requirement form to enable school staff to administer it on your behalf.
+In the first instance, please see the school office.

 We are normally unable to give over-the-counter medicines to children during the school day.
 Parents must usually make arrangements to administer these medicines to their children themselves.
 Please talk with the Headteacher if this causes insurmountable problems.
 If your child is asthmatic, diabetic, extremely allergic or has epilepsy, you will be asked to complete a detailed medical form, providing all relevant information, and provide us with emergency/preventative treatment for use in school.